 If properly configured, Authelia guarantees the following for security of your users and your apps:

-- Applications can be protected with two factors in order to fight against credentials theft and protect highly sensitive data or operations.
+- Applications can be protected with two-factor authentication in order to fight against credential theft and protect highly sensitive data or operations.

 - Sessions are bound in time, limiting the impact of a cookie theft.
-Sessions can have both soft and hard limits.
-With soft limit, the user is logged out when inactive for a certain period.
-With hard limit, the user has to authenticate again after a certain period, whether they were active or not.
+Sessions can have both soft and hard expiration time limits.
+With the soft limit, the user is logged out when inactive for a certain period of time.
+With the hard limit, the user has to authenticate again after a certain period of time, whether they were active or not.

-- Brute force attacks against credentials are protected thanks to a regulation mechanism temporarily blocking the user account after too many attempts.
+- Brute force attacks against credentials are protected thanks to a regulation mechanism temporarily blocking the user account after too many attempts and delays to the authentication process.

-- Identity validation is required for performing administrative actions such as registering 2FA devices, preventing attackers to pass second factor by auto-registering their own 2FA device.
-An email with a link is sent to the user and a click is required to confirm the action.
+- Identity validation is required for performing administrative actions such as registering 2FA devices, preventing attackers to pass two-factor authentication by self-registering their own device.
+An email with a link is sent to the user with a link providing them access to the registration flow which can only be opened by a single session.

 - Prevention against session fixation by regenerating a new session after each privilege elevation.

-- Prevention against LDAP injection by following OWASP recommendations regarding valid input characters (https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html).
+- Prevention against LDAP injection by following OWASP recommendations regarding valid input characters.

-- Connections between Authelia and thirdparty components like mail server, database, cache and LDAP server can be made over TLS to protect against man-in-the-middle attacks from within the infrastructure.
+- Connections between Authelia and third-party components like the SMTP server, database, session cache, and LDAP server can be made over TLS to mitigate against man-in-the-middle attacks.

-- Validation of user session group memberships gets refreshed regularly from the authentication backend (LDAP only).
+- Validation of user group memberships gets refreshed regularly from the authentication backend (LDAP only).

 - Define and enforce a password policy (to be designed since such a policy can clash with a policy set by the LDAP server).